WANdisco/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 `docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar teravalidate /path/to/replication_rule/terasort_output /path/to/replication_rule/teravalidate-output`

 If everything is correctly sorted, the `teravalidate-output` directory should contain a `_SUCCESS` file and another file containing a checksum value.
-Compare this value on both the source and target storages if you wish to fully validate the operation.
+To fully validate the operation, you can compare this value on both the source and target storages.

 ## References